 What are the issues?

 - People waiting too long for crucial bowel cancer tests: Most people are diagnosed with bowel cancer after speaking to their GP about symptom and demand for bowel cancer, has been increasing dramatically.
 However, there is a serious lack of capacity within endoscopy units to meet this demand.
-This is having an impact on waiting times.
-Many people across the UK are waiting too long between being referred and having their test.
-Without adequate capacity to meet this demand, patients will be kept waiting for crucial diagnostic tests.
+This is having an impact on waiting times, with many people waiting too long between being referred and having their test.
+Without adequate capacity to meet this demand, patients will continue to be kept waiting for crucial diagnostic tests.

 What are we campaigning for?